Reawakening of the Medicine People, part 6: Return of the Bearwalker

 We are reminded here once more that Makwa is symbolic of the Anishinaabeg themselves: both bear and humans are known to “walk the bear path” both inside and outside the Lodge.

-Years ago, when Anishinaabeg still knew how to walk and talk with the animals, they used to believe in bawaaganag/animal spirits that would come to help them in times of famine, sickness, and other misfortune.
-Of all the animals, Anishinaabeg favored makade-makwa, the black bear.
-They saw makade-makwa as a protector and healer of humankind.
-This is why the spirits chose makade-makwa to become an ogimaa bawaagan (important dream visitor) and show themselves as a bear walking on two feet.
-These bear walkers were once humans who died and crossed over to the spirit world.
-The jiibayag (soul-spirits) of these deceased Anishinaabeg would show themselves as a black bear standing or walking on two feet to a chosen relative on earth as a sign that the spirits heard their prayers and that help was being sent.
-So, the spirits of deceased Anishinaabeg were sent to walk a medicine path called makomiikana: The Bear Path.
-The reason why the spirits did not send ordinary makade-makwag on the mako-miikana is that they figured that ordinary makade-makwag wouldn't be able to get the message through to the people that spirits were being called into action to help them.
+Generations ago, when the Anishinaabeg could still converse with animals, they believed in bawaaganag, or animal spirits, which aided them during famine, illness, and other challenges.
+Among all creatures, the Anishinaabeg held the black bear, or makwa, in high esteem, considering it a protector and healer.
+This reverence led the spirits to choose makwa as an ogimaa bawaagan (leading dream visitor), appearing as a bear walking upright.
+These bear walkers were once humans who had died and entered the spirit realm.
+The jiibayag (soul-spirits) of these deceased Anishinaabeg would appear as a black bear standing or walking on two legs to a chosen relative on earth, signifying that the spirits had heard their prayers and were providing assistance.
+Consequently, the spirits of departed Anishinaabeg were dispatched to travel a medicine path called makomiikana: The Bear Path.
+The spirits did not send ordinary makwag on the makomiikana because they believed that regular makwag would not effectively convey the message that the spirits were being summoned to help.

-So great are the spiritual and curative powers possessed by the bear, that Midewiwin healers traditionally follow makomiikana in proceeding from a lower to a higher degree in their Midewiwin Lodge.
-We are reminded here once more that Makwa is symbolic of the Anishinaabeg themselves: both bear and humans are known to “walk the bear path” both inside and outside the Lodge.
+The spiritual and healing powers of the bear are so significant that Midewiwin healers traditionally follow makomiikana as they advance from a lower to a higher level within their Midewiwin Lodge.
+This reminds us again that Makwa symbolizes the Anishinaabeg: both bears and humans are recognized for "walking the bear path" both within and outside the Lodge.

-I think that, especially in this day and age when conflict and negativity overshadow the world, it is time we ask for the gete-mino-bimosewag, the good bearwalkers of long ago, to return and show us the way back to mino-bimaadiziwin – a good and wholesome life.
+I think that, especially in this day and age when conflict and negativity overshadow the world, it is time we ask for the gete-mino-bimosewag, the benevolent bearwalkers of long ago, to return and guide us back to mino-bimaadiziwin – a life that is good and wholesome.

 >To read more about the topic of bearwalkers, see: The Girl Who walked the Bear Path.